Summarize this article in:

-A product launch checklist is the list of revenue-moving tasks you run before, during, and after putting your product in front of paying buyers.
-Below is the version I run on post-validation launches.
-It assumes you already have buyer-action evidence (not just a waitlist) and focuses on the four-week launch window where most of the early revenue is actually decided.
+- A product launch checklist is the list of revenue-moving tasks, Run before, during, and after putting a product in front of paying buyers.
+This is the version for post-validation launches.

 What is a product launch checklist?